quipucords/quipucords-ui/CONTRIBUTING.md

         ```
         $ yarn start:stage
         ```
-1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `yarn.lock`, then open a pull request towards the development branch.
+1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `yarn.lock`, then open a pull request towards the `main` branch.
 > If any part of the "core path" process fails you'll need to figure out which NPM is the offender and remove it from the update.
 OR resolve to fix the issue
 > since future updates will be affected by skipping potentially any package update.
 > A `dependency-update-log.txt" file is generated in the root of the repository after each run of `$ yarn build:deps-core` this should contain a listing of the skipped packages.

 ##### Manual NPM updates
 This is the slowest part of package updates.
 If any packages are skipped during the "basic" and "core" automation runs.
 Those packages will need to be updated manually.
-1. Clone the repository locally, or bring your fork up-to-date, with the development branch.
+1. Clone the repository locally, or bring your fork up-to-date, with the `main` branch.
 [Make sure development tooling is installed](#install-tooling).
 1. Remove/delete the `node_modules` directory (there may be differences between branches that create package alterations)
 1. Run
    ```